-Teams are often have player-coaches, which are generally referred to as "captains" and "vice-captains".
+Team coaches are generally referred to as "captains" and "vice-captains".

 - An offensive base coach stationed near third base must not wear a catching glove. - The offensive base coach stationed near first base must wear a catching glove for the purpose of providing the pitcher with the correct ball.
 However, they must not "present" their glove during the course of play (which would be judged as interference).